-3 Important Tips for Patent Illustrations while Applying Patent Applications : While applying for a patent, the law requires that an applicant must provide at least one patent illustration (also called patent drawings).
-Basically, a drawing is included in the application to ease the process of understanding and to help to create a better quality of application.
-Mainly in the situation where the invention is related to a process, it is not enough to understand by its description and discussion; therefore, illustrations demonstrate the points of interest and details that occasionally can’t just be clarified by words.
+While applying for a patent, the law requires that an applicant must provide at least one patent illustration (also called patent drawings).
+Basically, an inventor includes drawing in the application to ease the process of understanding and to help create a better quality of an application.
+Mainly in the situation where the invention deals with a process, it is not enough to understand by its description and discussion; therefore, illustrations demonstrate the points of interest and details that occasionally can’t just be clarified by words.
 Now, there is no rule book that exists for creating a patent drawing.
-But we have three majors’ tips for you that can help and improve your patent drawing.
+But we have three majors’ tips for patent illustrations so that you can improve your patent drawing.

-A single patent illustration is vital for an application; however it can be insufficient to convey the details of the creation.
-Whether illustrating a machine or a small component of that machine in a single drawing, note that every component of the invention and its associated articulation method or operation mechanism is included.
+A single patent illustration is vital for an application; however, it can be insufficient to convey the details of the creation.
+Whether illustrating the machine or a small component of that machine in a single drawing, moreover don’t forget to include every component of the invention and its articulation method or operating mechanism.
 The main issue of patent illustration is that it should incorporate and delineate all aspects of the innovation and its parts.
-Now, it is entirely up to you whether the details are depicted in one drawing or multiple drawing.
+Now, it is entirely up to you whether the depiction of details is in one drawing or multiple drawing.

-Hiring a patent illustrator can provide you a perfect drawing.
+Hiring a patent illustrator can provide you with a perfect drawing.
 Several time the inventor themselves create drawings to save the expenses.
-However, the expense of a hiring illustrator is not too pricey and promises high quality drawing.
+However, the expense of a hiring illustrator is not too pricey and promises high-quality drawing.
 Since they are experts and know the standard requirement, in and out of the task. tips for patent illustrations